 Overheating campaign

 Overheating in UK homes is an unfolding public health crisis, with temperatures rapidly rising to levels our housing is not designed to cope with.
-In June 2026, we are working with CIH on an campaign to raise awareness of overheating.
+Throughout June 2026, we worked with CIH on a campaign to raise awareness of overheating.

 Overheating occurs when indoor temperatures rise to an uncomfortable level, typically exceeding 25C or 27C.
 Prolonged exposure to high indoor temperatures can result in severe health issues, especially for babies and young children, older people and people suffering from long-term health conditions.
 Heat exhaustion and heat stroke, cardiovascular issues, sleep disturbance and mental health problems are all linked to high temperatures in the home too.